i49/hibiscus/schema-basics.md

 `unique` facet can be applied to `array` type.
 When this facet is applied to an `array`, each element in the array must have a unique value.

-The property "tags" must have unique values of `string`.
+The following property "tags" must have unique values of `string`.
 ```java
   object(optional("tags", array(string()).unique()));
 ```